-- iii.
-That the applicant submits window specifications to staff for review prior to returning to the HDRC.
-Wood or aluminum-clad wood windows are recommended and should feature an inset of two (2) inches within facades and should feature profiles that are found historically within the immediate vicinity.
+i.
+That the applicant submits final window specifications for fully wood windows to staff for review and approval prior to the issuance of a Certificate of Appropriateness based on finding h.
+Wood windows should feature an inset of two (2) inches within facades and should feature profiles that are found historically within the immediate vicinity.
 Meeting rails must be no taller than 1.25" and stiles no wider than 2.25".
 White manufacturer's color is not allowed, and color selection must be presented to staff.
 There should be a minimum of two inches in depth between the front face of the window trim and the front face of the top window sash.
 This must be accomplished by recessing the window sufficiently within the opening or with the installation of additional window trim to add thickness.
 Window trim must feature traditional dimensions and architecturally appropriate sill detail.
-Window track components must be painted to match the window trim or concealed by a wood window screen set within the opening. - iv.
-That the applicant submits a site plan and landscaping plan detailing all proposed site work and landscaping modifications to staff for review based on findings k through n.
+Window track components must be painted to match the window trim or concealed by a wood window screen set within the opening.